kimani845/transcription_auto_system/README.md

-Perfect!
-I've created a comprehensive script for you.
-Here's what it does:
+I've created a comprehensive script for transcription automation.
+Here's the functionalities:
 Features:
 ✅ Login Detection - Checks if you're logged in, waits for you if not ✅ Dual Transcription Support - Choose between local Whisper or OpenAI API